 Transfer of Pig:

 To transfer a registered pig to a new owner the cost will be $10.00.
-The paperwork as well as the ORIGINAL REGISTRATION CERTIFICATE must be returned to the Idaho Pasture Pig Registry to complete the transfer.
+Transfers are unable to be completed online because the paperwork as well as the ORIGINAL REGISTRATION CERTIFICATE must be returned to the Idaho Pasture Pig Registry to complete the transfer.
 Paperwork must contain an original signature.
-Photocopies of signatures will not be accepted.
+PHOTOCOPIES of signatures will not be accepted.
 Only registered pigs are able to be transferred.
 Transfers have to be completed at the time of sale.
 If transferring a sow with a litter of piglets, the piglets are not able to be transferred and will be required to be Registered by the original breeder directly to the person purchasing them along with the sow.
 No third party sales will be permitted.
+Any paperwork that has to be resent due to an incorrect address, misspelled name, any any other mistake done by the breeder at time of submission will be subjected to a $5.00 corrections fee.

 Duplicate Registration Papers: